QuantConnect/lean-cli/README.md

   --ib-enable-delayed-streaming-data BOOLEAN
-                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for

-  --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-environment [live|paper]
+                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --tradier-organization TEXT     The name or id of the organization with the Tradier module subscription --tradier-account-id TEXT       Your Tradier account id --tradier-access-token TEXT     Your Tradier access token --tradier-environment [live|paper]
                                   Whether the developer sandbox should be used --oanda-environment [Practice|Trade]
-                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]
+                                  The environment to run in, Practice for fxTrade Practice, Trade for fxTrade --oanda-organization TEXT       The name or id of the organization with the Oanda module subscription --oanda-account-id TEXT         Your OANDA account id --oanda-access-token TEXT       Your OANDA API token --bitfinex-organization TEXT    The name or id of the organization with the Bitfinex module subscription --bitfinex-api-key TEXT         Your Bitfinex API key --bitfinex-api-secret TEXT      Your Bitfinex API secret --gdax-use-sandbox [live|paper]
-                                  Whether the sandbox should be used --gdax-api-key TEXT             Your Coinbase Pro API key --gdax-api-secret TEXT          Your Coinbase Pro API secret --gdax-passphrase TEXT          Your Coinbase Pro API passphrase
+                                  Whether the sandbox should be used --gdax-organization TEXT        The name or id of the organization with the Coinbase Pro module subscription --gdax-api-key TEXT             Your Coinbase Pro API key --gdax-api-secret TEXT          Your Coinbase Pro API secret --gdax-passphrase TEXT          Your Coinbase Pro API passphrase